samcrow/Clock-E-Process/README.md

 The project will use the issue tracking and wiki features of each repository for development documentation.

+## Licensing ##

+The project will be licensed under the GNU General Public License, version 3.
+This license prevents use of the project code in closed-source software.

 ## Group Dynamics ##

 ### Roles ###